MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-customize-scripts.md

 - You want to dynamically calculate the field values when any record is opened.
 - You want to automate processes such as sending e-mails to your customers on certain events in CRM.

 **JavaScript** is one of the ways to apply custom business process logic for displaying data on a form in Dynamics 365.
 In the context of Field Service, developers may add JavaScript to the work order and booking forms to enforce business logic.
-They may also add JavaScript to the Schedule Board to create [booking rules](set-up-booking-rules) that perform validations when a booking
+They may also add JavaScript to the Schedule Board to create booking rules that perform validations when a booking is created on the schedule board (see note at the end of this article).